 In Genesis 1:26, we read about God creating man in His own image.

-In Genesis 2:16, we read of God giving man instructions not to eat the fruit from the tree of knowledge.
+Skip over to Genesis 2:16, we read of God giving man instructions; to not eat the fruit from the tree of knowledge.

 When looking at the Hebrew word for man in Genesis 1:26 the word is spelled: ’ā-ḏām.
-While the word origin stems from Adam, it is referring to mankind: men and women collectively or you can say human beings.
+While the word origin stems from Adam, it’s referring to mankind: men and women collectively or you can say human beings.

 In Genesis 2:16 the same Hebrew word for man in Genesis 2:7, is used also here in verse 16.
 Which means God gave man (Adam), instructions not to eat the fruit of the tree, NOT Eve.

 We all know the story, that Eve ate the fruit and handed it to her husband.
 In modern terms, Adam followed Eve’s lead; even though God told him not to.
 Later on in Genesis 3, we read how God held each of them responsible for the role they played.
 Eve was punished for leading her husband astray.
 And Adam was punished for following her lead.